akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 Someone visits /products/1 → the server responds with only that one product, Someone sends a POST request to /products → the server creates a new product and saves it

-All responses are in JSON format and the server runs locally on port 8000 The server is stateless — meaning it doesn't remember anything between requests, every request is treated fresh.
+All responses are in JSON format and the server runs locally on port 8000.
+The server is "stateless" meaning it doesn't remember anything between requests, every request is treated fresh.

 ## Technologies Used
 - Python